the-events-calendar/event-tickets/readme.txt

 = [5.13.0.3] 2024-08-01 =

-* Fix - Ticket Commerce fails to load on checkout when both Stripe and Paypal are active.
+* Fix - Ticket Commerce fails to load on checkout when both Stripe and PayPal are active.
 [ET-2172]

 = [5.13.0.2] 2024-08-01 =